-I study how the design of information environments and digital technologies shapes competition, innovation, and strategic behavior.
+I study how the design of digital platform markets and other information environments shapes competition, innovation, and strategic behavior.

 My research frequently addresses antitrust and regulatory policy, and has been cited in congressional testimony and presented to economists at the US Department of Justice and the Federal Trade Commission.
-I have a methodological interest in bringing unstructured data—text and video—into economic analysis, and frequently use natural language processing and machine learning techniques in my work.
+I have a methodological interest in bringing unstructured text data into economic analysis, and frequently use natural language processing and machine learning techniques in my work.

 A list of published and working papers is available on my Research page.